cotneylab/Embryonic_Gene_Expression_and_Chromatin_Dynamics/Craniofacial_Transcriptomics/WGCNA/README.txt

 MergeModules.R: contains functions to be used once WGCNA_step.sh has run.
 These functions merge the eigenmodules and continue to follow the step-by-step network construction from the Horvath Tutorial.

 Build_Intermod_Network.R: R script that was used to create the inter-module plot from the outputs of MergeModules.R

+Enrichment_script.R R script used to find enrichment of gene lists in WGCNA modules.